 Anyhow, I've got to pop to the shop – I'm out of potatoes.

-- Remove the potatoes from the oven and sprinkle with the grated vegan cheese.
-Return to the oven for 10-15 minutes, or until the cheese has melted and is beginning to bubble and brown.
+- Take the potatoes out of the oven and carefully remove the foil.
+Sprinkle grated vegan cheese evenly over the dish and return it to the oven, uncovered.
+Bake for another 20-30 minutes, or until the cheese melts and begins to bubble and brown.

 Eileen Sainsbury says